SandSux/SciFi_Conky_HUD/README.md

       `chmod 755 conky_start`

-      + Move the 'conky-start' script into you home directory (your path) so that it can be executed directly from the command line with changing directories:
+      + Move the 'conky-start' script into you home directory (your path) so that it can be executed directly from the command line without changing directories:

       `mv ~/.conky/conky_start /home/<USER>/conky_start`